U.S. has administered 308.1 mln doses of COVID-19 vaccines, CDC says

 The agency said 173,391,711 people in the country had received at least one dose of a vaccine, while 143,119,077 people were fully vaccinated as of 6 a.m.
 EDT on Saturday.

-The CDC tally includes the two-dose vaccines from Moderna and Pfizer/BioNTech as well as Johnson & Johnson’s one-shot vaccine.
-(Reporting by Juby Babu in Bengaluru Editing by Paul Simao)
+The CDC tally includes the two-dose vaccines from Moderna (MRNA.O) and Pfizer/BioNTech (PFE.N), as well as Johnson & Johnson's (JNJ.N) one-shot vaccine.

 Our Standards: The Thomson Reuters Trust Principles.